alphagov/gopheracademy-web/upcoming/using-go-in-government.md

 This is a brief experience report.
 It’s about how we’ve used Go and what we feel would be useful to know for others considering it.
-If you’re more interested in reading a case study delving into the details of what we’ve done with Go we’ve posted on our blog about our [router](https://gdstechnology.blog.gov.uk/2013/12/05/building-a-new-router-for-gov-uk/), [crawler](https://gdstechnology.blog.gov.uk/2014/08/27/taking-another-look-at-gov-uks-disaster-recovery/), and
+If you’re more interested in reading a case study delving into the details of what we’ve done with Go, we’ve posted on our blog about our [router](https://gdstechnology.blog.gov.uk/2013/12/05/building-a-new-router-for-gov-uk/), [crawler](https://gdstechnology.blog.gov.uk/2014/08/27/taking-another-look-at-gov-uks-disaster-recovery/), and